Paultsai0522/Drive-Tag-Add-On/README.md

 1. Deploy as an installable Drive add-on (test or production).
 2. In Drive, select a file and open the add-on; the sidebar auto-fills the file ID and shows current tags.
 3. Click a tag to open its options, add new tags via the text field, or use the search input to open Drive searches in new tabs.

-## Troubleshooting

-- **“TAG_LABEL_ID must be set…”** – Update `tags.gs` with valid label + field IDs; the placeholders block load/save.
-- **Tags not refreshing after changes** – The card rebuilds automatically, so lingering tags usually mean Drive Labels writes are delayed; check the execution logs for `setTags` errors.
-- **No tags show for shared drive files** – Confirm the Drive API call includes `supportsAllDrives: true` (already done in `tags.gs`) and that the label is published and shared-drive enabled.

-Feel free to extend the UI (bulk delete, tag colors, shortcuts) by editing `ui.gs`, or expand the data layer in `tags.gs` if you introduce additional label fields.